 LA: It’s been a great journey.
-I have built some good relationships with my colleagues but also I think it’s been about the quality of graduate students that I’ve been able to advise, and the relationships that I’ve built with them over the years, and the various people that I’ve touched through my work here at and .
+I have built some good relationships with my colleagues but also I think it’s been about the quality of graduate students that I’ve been able to advise, and the relationships that I’ve built with them over the years, and the various people that I’ve touched through my work here at Scripps and UC San Diego.

 en: What are some of the major questions in your field?

 LA: In terms of the big picture, the questions pertain to the carbon and nutrient cycles.
 We talk a lot about how the elements on Earth are recycled.
 For example, they go through organisms, they are dissolved in the ocean, can be incorporated into the crust, and are released back into the atmosphere and ocean.
 There is this entire cycling of chemical elements that takes place on Earth, and biology is sort of a stop along the way for some important elements like carbon, nitrogen, and phosphorous.
 So the important questions revolve around how organisms use these elements but also what they do with them.

 I’m particularly interested in organic molecules that seem to resist degradation on short time scales.
 What is it about their composition?
 What is it about their function, potentially, in organisms, that might result in the production of these compounds that stay in the ocean for thousands of years and lock-up some atmospheric carbon dioxide.

 en: What are some of the tools and methods used in your research?

 LA: I use a lot of traditional chemistry tools.
 It’s a lot like (the TV show) CSI!
 Basically the instruments that you see in those labs on TV are a lot of the same that we use as well, but for different purposes.
 I have a lab with different instruments that are used for gas chromatography and liquid chromatography and mass spectrometry.
 These are essential tools that allow us to simplify the very complex mixture of molecules we find in the environment, whether it’s in dolphin blubber, sediments, or in the water column.